-What kind of ships have a bulbous bows?
-Passenger, container ships, car ships, military…. mostly any ship that draws more than 15 ft of water.
+What kind of ships have a bulbous bow?
+Passenger, container ships, car ships, military, most any ship that draws more than 15 ft of water.

-You mentioned the bulbous bow is fuel efficient, how so?
-Depending on the metrics of the ship it can reduce the drag through the water up to 15%.
-Less drag, less friction, less fuel usage.
+You mentioned the bulbous bow is fuel-efficient, how so?
+Depending on the metrics of the ship, it can reduce the drag through the water up to 15%.
+Less drag, less friction, and less fuel usage.

 How deep does the bulbous bow go?
 The bubble goes down to the keel (bottom) of the ship.

-Can a harbor tug hit the bulbous bow if it gets to close to it?
-Yes, and when it does, it will shake the whole ship …. steel touching steel is not good.
+Can a harbor tug hit the bulbous bow if it gets too close to it?
+Yes, and when it does, it will shake the whole ship …. steel touching steel is not a good thing.

 Could a tug hitting it compromise the integrity of the hull?
-Of course, any outside force can.
-Look what a sheet of ice did to the titanic.
+Of course – any outside force can.
+Look at what a sheet of ice did to the titanic.